CES is back.

 • A PR team with CES experience and established media connections to connect with and answer any questions from reporters

-• Employees and product experts who can speak to potential customers and also be able to answer questions from the media who randomly come across your booth.
-This is likely to happen and we’ve seen too many stories that mention something about poorly communicated product details and purposes.
+• Employees and product experts who can speak to potential customers and the media.
+Media often randomly stop by booths, and we’ve heard too many stories about poorly communicated product details.

 Ultimately, who goes depends on what you can afford in lodging, airfare, and meals for each person.